victoryang1/DAT-BOS-16/lessons/lesson-07/readme.md

 Gradient Descent works best when:

 1. We are working with a large data set.
 Smaller sets are more prone to error, and proneness to error could be steps in the wrong direction.
-2. Data is severely cleaned up and normalized (such as the bikeshare data set).
+2. Data is severely cleaned up and normalized (such as the bike-share data set).

 Gradient descent's advantages are huge: with a very large data set, OLS will take significantly longer to solve (computationally).
 We may not notice it as much on the smaller data sets in class, but in a live system with millions of data points, gradient descent is vastly superior.
 You'll particularly see this with the regressors `partial_fit()` function.